TTNRT/docswebsite/src/content/docs/mytt/customize/information.md

 ---
 title: Information
+description: A bit of helpful information when you are using myTT
 ---

 You may think that we have a limited number of additions for adding to your profile page, and this is true.
 We know that myTT is a work in progress, and should be treated like that.
 Here are some profile additions you can add to your profile page.